 participating in the race (outside authorized zone at the supply stations)

-10 minutes up to disqualifikation
+From 2 minutes penalty on up to disqualifikation

 Rejecting the mandatory equipment check (before,